- Download our Moving to Argentina Guide (PDF)

 Using an offshore bank account

-Paying money into an Argentinian account from an offshore source can become incredibly frustrating.
-Both the banks and the government charge a tax, the exchange rates are generally poor, and it can take weeks for the money to actually arrive.
+Paying money into an Argentinian account from an offshore source can be incredibly frustrating.
+Both banks and the government charge taxes, the exchange rates are generally poor, and it can take weeks for the money to actually arrive.
+However, the lifting of currency controls in April 2025 has improved the situation for foreign transfers.

-Many expats in Argentina prefer using Western Union to transfer money.
+Many people living in Argentina prefer using Western Union to transfer money.
 This is efficient, but there usually are restrictions on the amounts that can be sent and received.
+MoneyGram offers another reliable alternative with generally lower fees than Western Union, and there are also modern digital transfer options like Revolut and Wise.
+Argentina leads Latin America in digital payment adoption, with 95 percent of the population using payment apps.

 Credit

-Almost anything in Argentina can be paid for in cuotas – instalments of usually up to six payments.
-This includes supermarket food shopping.
+Almost anything in Argentina can be paid for in cuotas – instalments of up to six payments – including even supermarket food shopping.

-Expats can pay in cuotas using credit and debit cards, unless they present a foreign registered card, in which case the payment has to be done immediately and in full.
-Expats using foreign cards need to produce identification, with a passport usually sufficing.
+You can pay in cuotas using local credit and debit cards.
+If you present a foreign registered card, the payment has to be done immediately and in full.
+Expats using foreign cards need to produce identification, and a passport usually suffices.
+Since the lifting of currency controls in April 2025, foreign cards now receive more favourable exchange rates (MEP rate) when making purchases, although online purchases in Argentina still require local cards.

 Argentinians have to present their DNI for all transactions paid for with cards.
 Very few people have standing orders or direct debits set up on their bank accounts.
-Most bills are paid in cash, so at certain times of the month, when payments are due, queues at banks, finance houses and Pago Facil (easy payment) outlets are long.
+Most bills are paid in cash, so at certain times of the month, when payments are due, queues at banks, finance houses, and Pago Facil (easy payment) outlets are long.
+Digital wallets like Mercado Pago are increasingly popular, with about 60 percent of Argentinians using them for online shopping.

 ATMs

-ATMs are plentiful in the larger cities in Argentina, they can be found in shopping malls and the like.
-This is not the case in the smaller towns, where they are normally only on the bank premises in the centre of town.
+ATMs are plentiful in the larger cities in Argentina; they can be found in shopping malls and the like.
+In the smaller towns, they are normally only on the bank premises in the centre of town.

-ATMs are available 24 hours a day, but on certain days of the week, such as a Thursday or the day preceding a national holiday, expats may find long queues of people and there’s a chance the machine may run out of money.
+ATMs are available 24 hours a day, but on certain days, such as Thursdays or days preceding a national holiday, there may be long queues, and there’s a chance the machine may run out of money.

-ATMs also have a limit as to how much you can withdraw, that will depend on your debit/credit card, your bank and the country you are from (if using a foreign bank card).
-It can go from as low as ARS 1,000 to as much as ARS 4,000.
+ATMs also have a limit as to how much you can withdraw, which will depend on your debit/credit card, your bank and the country you are from (if you are using a foreign bank card).
 It is advisable to talk to the bank about withdrawal limits that may apply.

 Taxes in Argentina

-Expats will find that taxes in Argentina are an extensive and complex affair.
-This South American country has no inheritance or gift tax, but there are high rates attached to everything else – income tax, personal asset taxes, transfer taxes and an exceptionally high VAT (Value Added Tax).
+Taxes in Argentina are an extensive and complex affair.
+This South American country has no federal inheritance or gift tax (although Buenos Aires province has such taxes under certain conditions), but there are high rates attached to everything else – income tax, personal asset taxes including a wealth tax on worldwide assets for residents, transfer taxes and an exceptionally high VAT (Value Added Tax) of 21 percent, rising to 27 percent for telecommunications and utilities.

 Expats planning on earning money in Argentina are advised to seek the guidance of an accountant with professional experience in the country.